-Want to find out how long a download might take?
-Considering a broadband upgrade and want to see how much faster your internet speed could be?
+Trying to find out how long a download might take?
+Or are you considering a broadband upgrade and want to see how much faster your internet speed could be?

-In this guide, you can use our download time calculator to get an instant estimate of how long a transfer will take and learn more about downloading and uploading and improving your download speed.
+In this guide, you can use our download time calculator to get an estimate of how long a transfer will take.
+You can also learn more about downloading, uploading and improving your Wi-Fi speed.

 Broadband download time and speed calculator

-Use the calculator widget below to find out how long a download will take.
+You can use the download calculator widget below to find out the amount of time a download will take.

-You can also enter a time and file size to estimate the speed of a broadband connection or a time and speed to get file size.
+You can also enter a time and file size to estimate the speed of a broadband connection or a time and speed to get the size of a file.

 How is download time calculated?